Tax-cut plan set to revive India's iron ore exports

 Bulk of the exports may come from Odisha, India's eastern state that is the biggest producer of iron ore and whose output is forecast at 65 million tonnes for the current fiscal year.

-In Odisha and Jharkhand, there are about 80 million tonnes of iron ore fines lying in mines, said Daga, some of which could be exported if the duty is reduced.
+In Odisha and eastern Jharkhand state, there are about 80 million tonnes of iron ore fines lying in mines, said Daga, some of which could be exported if the duty is reduced.

 Current global iron ore prices were seen as supportive of exports.